Angles6230/Certification-Notes/CCNA Study.md

 	• System messages are stored in local buffer memory
 ### Secure Shell
 SSH
-Only a single console line so the nuber is always 0 iOS images that support SSH will have K9 in their name
+Only a single console line so the number is always 0 SSH requires individual usernames, Telnet can login using line lvl passwords iOS images that support SSH will have K9 in their name
 	Can also confirm with show ip ssh version 1.99 = supports v1 and v2